 Since writing about my desire to chronicle the connected life I’ve done a lot of playing around with gadgets but not so much reporting of my findings.
 One of the health and fitness gadgets I’ve been less keen on trying is the Fitbit fitness band, partly because it just doesn’t appeal to me and partly because of their refusal to embrace Apple’s HealthKit concept.

 (For those who missed it, HealthKit syncs all data from health apps to graph your progress in one handy place.
 Fitbit refused to be included, and Apple took their gadgets out of the online and retail stores.)

-I can understand why some are turned off my Apple’s all encompassing closed garden nature, but particularly with regards to HealthKit, it’s not a particularly demanding exclusivity deal.
+I can understand why some are turned off by Apple’s all encompassing closed garden nature, but with regards to HealthKit, it’s not a particularly demanding exclusivity deal.
 You give data, you can read data back, the user gets better control.
 So, all refusing to join does is alienate a subset of customers that might otherwise want to use the products.

 Anyway, regardless, the news that Fitbit bought out workout app Fitstar was met by me with something of a howl.
 I have been in love with Fitstar for more than a year, and it’s one of the few fitness ventures I’ve tried that has stuck.
 (Running stuck but then it injured me.)

 Both Fitstar and Fitbit claim that nothing major will change upon this acquisition, but it always does, doesn’t it?
 Fitstar’s email announcement included the worrying phrase: “The FitStar you know and love is not going away – in fact, it’s only going to get better with our friends at Fitbit.”

 The most pressing improvements for them are a move to expand the app outside of Apple’s infrastructure.
 That’s understandable given Fitbit’s clear distaste for the system.
 But this worries me on two levels.